selfishgin/ASP_NET/README.md

 # ASP_NET
-This repo is for ASP in-class/homework
+This repo is for ASP in-class notes